kivymd/KivyMDBuilder/CONTRIBUTING.md

 This list is far from complete.
 If possible, I will supplement every day.
 For questions related to the above list, you can contact the [KivyMD](https://discord.gg/n8GpdeP6UH) server in the [KivyMDBuilder (dev)](https://discord.gg/xWw3NBBntQ) section.

+##  Code style

+- Each method of your modules should contain dos strings describing how this method works
+- Each parameter of your methods must contain the typ hinting of the arguments
+- The code must be formatted with the [Black](https://github.com/psf/black) utility